Outcome-Driven Reinforcement Learning via Variational Inference: Conclusion

 \section{Conclusion}

 We proposed a probabilistic approach for achieving desired outcomes in settings where no reward function and no termination condition are given.
-We showed that by framing the problem of achieving desired outcomes as variational inference, we can derive an off-policy RL algorithm, a reward function learnable from environment interactions, and a novel Bellman backup that contains a state--action dependent dynamic discount factor for the reward and bootstrap term.
-Our experimental results further support that the resulting algorithm can lead to efficient outcome-driven approaches to RL.
+We showed that by framing the problem of achieving desired outcomes as variational inference, we can derive an off-policy temporal-difference algorithm, a reward function learnable from environment interactions, and a novel Bellman backup that contains a state--action dependent dynamic discount factor for the reward and bootstrap term.